Choosing a Modern Living Room Design

 Picking your Colour Palette

-Green is a lovely modern colours that works surprisingly well in a living room, despite being an often-overlooked colour in many design schemes.
+Green is a lovely modern color that works surprisingly well in a living room, despite being an often-overlooked color in many design schemes.
 Rich, powerful greens, such as strong emeralds and bold teals, work particularly well.
-Gold accessories make the look opulent, although it can overpower more muted colours so use your gold tones wisely.
+Gold accessories make the look opulent, although they can overpower more muted colors so use your gold tones wisely.

 Natural or Artificial?

 Metallics combine well with crisp white for a truly modern twist on a design classic.
 All-white living rooms can look like they belong in a celebrity magazine, so tone it down a bit with edgy bronze and warm browns to give the room a bit of color.
 The key with white rooms is to add visual interest by mixing up textures.
 The scatter cushion is out for 2013, and the shaggy rug is firmly in.
 For a kitsch twist, a stained glass window will send rainbow colors streaming across a plain room to liven it up.

 Acrylic shelving and stainless steel cabinetry can give a futuristic, almost sterile modern design look, whereas natural, unvarnished pines and oaks transform the room into a relaxing haven.
 The notion of the ‘indoor garden’ is very much in vogue, so add an assortment of interesting plants and flower arrangements to blur the boundaries between the outside and inside.

 Exposed brickwork remains a highly modern way to create a New York loft effect.
 Exposed brickwork is also a great way of saving time, effort, and money on picking out the right wallpaper design or wall color.
 However, it is important that the exposed brickwork is properly treated and sealed in order to prevent moisture from getting in.
 Along the same vein, older properties often have timber beams exposed on the lower flows, giving a timeless and natural look.
 For a traditional design choice that still maintains its originality, exposing the inner working of your home can work to your advantage.